ipsy-md/docs/docs/cluster/cecile/slurm.md

         chmod +x <script.py>
         ```

-3. Create a folder called `slurm-logs` (or you can give it another meaningful name), in the same directory as the scripts are or in the `scratch` of your project.
+3. Create a folder called `logs` (or you can give it another meaningful name), in the same directory as the scripts are or in the `scratch` of your project.
 Slurm will use it to dump the logs reporting error files and printed outputs.

 4. Activate the [software stack] environment or load the modules that you need for your code.
    This needs to be done inside the script used to run your slurm jobs (see in the script examples).